imeth2023/chatrealtime/README.md

 # Chat Application

-This is a real-time chat application using NestJS for the backend and Vue.js for the frontend.
+This is a real-time chat application using NestJS and socket.io for the backend and Vue.js for the frontend.
 It supports multiple chat rooms and private messaging.

 ## Setup Instructions